Name: Eastside Community Trust

 We have a legitimate interest

-• We process information about our suppliers, partners and funders so that we can operate our business effectively.
+We process information about our suppliers, partners and funders so that we can operate our business effectively.
+We use anonymised data to report to our funders and produce our annual report for the Charity Commission and Companies House.

 How we store your personal information